 SAFE advocates for a new European regulation on chemicals in food contact materials which would ensure a high level of human health protection and stresses that the presence and migration of chemical substances in food contact articles must be measured, evaluated, and controlled.

 Find publications on this topic here :

 - Public Consultation on Food Contact Materials , 2019

 - Call for new EU legislation on FCMs to be based on five key principles, 2019

-- Public Consultation on Food Contact Materials – Feedback to the European Commission, 2019
+- Public Consultation on Food Contact Materials (migration limit of lead, cadmium and other materials from ceramic and vitreous FCMs) – Feedback to the European Commission, 2019

 - Feedback to the European Commission’s Evaluation and Fitness Check Roadmap, 2018